Hochelaga (village)

-Hochelaga (/fr/) was a St. Lawrence Iroquois 16th century fortified village on or near Mount Royal in present-day Montreal, Quebec, Canada.
+Hochelaga (/fr/) was a St. Lawrence Iroquoian 16th century fortified village on or near Mount Royal in present-day Montreal, Quebec, Canada.
+St. Lawrence Iroquoians are a distinct group of semi sedentary Indigenous farmers who spoke a Laurentian Iroquoian language and lived along the St. Lawrence River before disappearing around 1600.
 Jacques Cartier arrived by boat on October 2, 1535; he visited the village on the following day.
 He was greeted well by the Iroquois, and named the mountain he saw nearby Mount Royal.
 Several names in and around Montreal and the Hochelaga Archipelago can be traced back to him.

 A stone marker commemorating the former village was placed in 1925 on land adjacent to McGill University.
 It is believed to be in the vicinity of the village visited by Cartier in 1535.
 The site of the marker is designated a National Historic Site of Canada.

-The name of the village survives in Hochelaga-Maisonneuve, the name of a neighbourhood of Montreal; a variant spelling survives in Montreal's contemporary Osheaga Festival.
+The name of the village survives in Hochelaga-Maisonneuve, the name of a neighbourhood of Montreal, as well as through Kingston's Hochelaga Inn, a historic building once owned by the Bank of Montreal.
+A variant spelling survives in Montreal's contemporary Osheaga Festival.

 Etymology

 Most linguists accept the word Hochelaga as a French borrowing of an Iroquoian term – either osekare, meaning "beaver path" or "beaver dam", or osheaga, meaning "big rapids", in reference to the nearby Lachine Rapids.
 An alternative explanation has been proposed in which osheaga means "people of the shaking hands"; in some versions of this story, the Iroquoian people were bewildered by Cartier waving his hands wildly to attract their attention as he first approached the settlement in his boat, while in others, they were bewildered by his European custom of greeting them with a handshake.
 These latter explanations are favoured by the Mohawk people further upriver at Kahnawake, but are not easily supported by the Mohawk language's significant dissimilarities from what is known of the related but not identical Laurentian language, which was spoken by the Iroquoian people at Hochelaga.